georgy7/build-with-musl/README.md

 | hello-gcc-dynamic       |       8.4 | panic: standard_init_linux.go:178 |
 | *hello-musl*            |   *120.5* | *YES*                             |

-So, how to get it.
+1/7 by size!
+So, how to get it?

 ## Step 1.
 Install Docker.